freecycle/Translation/README.md

 To update the catalog using the .pot file, update your repository and then in POEdit simply select "Update from POT file" from the "Catalogue" menu, and open the "freecycle.pot" file.

+### a note about using POedit
+In case this is not obvious, one important thing to remember is that in some of the translation entries there will be special "variables" that look like %1, %2, etc...
+It's important to leave those in your translated text, unchanged.
+Those will be replaced with a value (often a number like in a sentence that lists who many members are in a group, etc).
+Also, occasionally there will be HTML code that is included, like "<br>" or "<P>" - please also leave those unchanged in your translation.

 ### Submitting your work to us

 Whenever you're finished with enough new work on your translation to warrant getting it to us, first make sure your po file is saved and in the translations directory.
 That's the only file you should ever need to create or change.
 When you're ready to submit your work to us, commit and push your changes to your forked repository.
 Then create a pull request, which is basically a way to tell us you have changes in your fork that you'd like us to use.  see